mpdf/mpdf.github.io/what-else-can-i-do/graphs.md

 modification_time: 2015-08-05T12:00:16+00:00
 ---

-<p>mPDF can generate graphs from table data.
-This requires the <b>JPGraph</b> program, which is an open-source PHP library available from <a href="http://www.aditus.nu/jpgraph/" target="_blank">http://www.aditus.nu/jpgraph/</a></p>
+mPDF can generate graphs from table data.
+This requires the <b>JPGraph</b> program, which is an open-source PHP library available from <a href="http://www.aditus.nu/jpgraph/" target="_blank">http://www.aditus.nu/jpgraph/</a>

-<p>Graphs have only been tested with the PHP5 version of JPGraph.</p>
+Graphs have only been tested with the PHP5 version of JPGraph.

 ## Installation

-<p>JPGraph needs to be installed on your server.
-Follow the instructions for installing JPGraph, including configuring the script to access the TTF fonts necessary to produce JPGraphs.</p>
+JPGraph needs to be installed on your server.
+Follow the instructions for installing JPGraph, including configuring the script to access the TTF fonts necessary to produce JPGraphs.

 <div class="alert alert-info" role="alert"><strong>Note:</strong> Check that you have a subfolder in your /mpdf/ folder named /graph_cache/ and make sure it is writeable.</div>

 ## Using Graphs in mPDF

-<p>See the example below.
+See the example below.
 The table containing data must precede the graph.
-Nested tables will be ignored.</p>
+Nested tables will be ignored.

 {% highlight php %}
 Example #1